 - Are we engaging organizations and groups that serve communities that experience inequities?

-What are the power dynamics among members of the collaboration?
+- What are the power dynamics among members of the collaboration?
 How can the collaboration be intentional about addressing power imbalances?

 - How are decisions made through cross-sector collaborations?
 Who has a say in resource allocation?

-How are partners holding themselves accountable?
+- How are partners holding themselves accountable?

-What plans are in place to sustain the collaboration over time?
+- What plans are in place to sustain the collaboration over time?